-Credit card gives you the luxury of having cash available to you anytime.
-You can use credit cards for shopping, booking online movie tickets, air tickets or train tickets, online fee payments, insurance premium payments or fuel refills at fuel stations.
-Spending on credit cards also offers rewards, discounts and cash backs as per the offers.
+Credit cards give you the luxury of having cash available to you anytime.
+You can use them for shopping, booking online movie tickets, air tickets or train tickets, online fee payments, insurance premium payments or fuel refills at fuel stations.
+Spending on credit cards also offers rewards, discounts and cashbacks as per the offers.
 For all this spending, it is not necessary if you have cash in your bank account or not.

 Credit cards are different from the debit cards.
-The difference between a credit card and a debit card is that you can use a debit card for spending only if you have cash in your savings bank account.
+You can use a debit card for spending only if you have cash in your savings bank account.
 In case of credit cards, you do not need to have money in your bank account to make spending.
 It is a credit or borrowed money, given by the credit card issuing institution.
 Visa, mastercard and american express are the major credit card payment networks.

 However, this luxury of always available cash can ruin your finances if you don’t use your credit card fairly.
 You have to pay the credit card bills regularly and timely to make the best use of a credit card.
 Otherwise, you can easily get trapped in credit card debt very badly even before you realize it.

 We will discuss here how to use a credit card responsibly.
-This helps us in avoiding credit card debts and building a good credit score.
+This helps us in avoiding credit card debt and building a good credit score.